guimou/demo-notebooks/README.md

 # demo-notebooks
-Demo notebooks for various frameworks and libraries
+Demo notebooks and scripts for various frameworks and libraries.